StalePixels/D3/README.md

 .INKEY - View keycodes as returned for keys & combos from z88dk

+.LESS - Less is more.
+A textfile pager with extra features

 Notable Changes
 -
 * V 0.1.0         First stable public, with INI